-Mr David Clegg was specially invited to present at the 7th Thailand – US Education Roundtable entitled “STEM Education: Learning Culture of the 21st Century Workforce”, which was held in Thailand from 26 to 27 February 2016.
-This is the first time that the Foundation has participated in the forum that was founded by Her Royal Highness Princess Maha Chakri Sirindhorn in 2001 to promote collaboration between educational policy makers and academics from Thailand and the United States in the areas of science and higher education.
+Mr David Clegg was invited to present to Her Royal Highness Princess Maha Chakri Sirindhorn and key dignitaries at the 7th Thailand – US Education Roundtable entitled “STEM Education: Learning Culture of the 21st Century Workforce”, which was held in Thailand from 26 to 27 February 2016.
+This global collaboration was founded by Her Royal Highness in 2001 to promote collaboration between educational policy makers and academics from Thailand and the United States in the areas of science and higher education.

 Presided over by Her Royal Highness, the roundtable was attended by top-ranking government officials including Thailand’s Minister of Education, His Excellency General Dapong Ratanasuwan; Thailand’s Minister of Science and Technology, His Excellency Dr Pichet Durongkaveroj; as well as the U.S. Ambassador to Thailand, His Excellency Glyn T. Davies.
 Mr Clegg was one of only two foreign presenters to H.R.H.
 Princess Sirindhorn and esteemed guests during the joint session.